qubole/spark-acid/README.md

+# Hive ACID Data Source for Apache Spark

-ACID Datasource a datasource built on top of Spark Datasource V1 APIs, and provides Spark support for [Hive ACID transactions](https://cwiki.apache.org/confluence/display/Hive/Hive+Transactions).
+Datasource for Spark on the top of Spark Datasource V1 APIs, and provides Spark support for [Hive ACID transactions](https://cwiki.apache.org/confluence/display/Hive/Hive+Transactions).

 This datasource provides the capability to work with Hive ACID V2 tables, both Full ACID tables as well as Insert-Only tables.
 Currently, it supports reading from these ACID tables only, and ability to write (insert, insert overwrite) will soon be added in the near future.